bihealth/sodar-core-legacy/docs/source/integration.rst

     You can always refer to ``example_site`` in the projectroles repository for a working example of a Cookiecutter-based Django site integrating SODAR Core.
-    However, note that some aspects of the site configuration may vary depending on the used cookiecutter-django version used on your site.
+    However, note that some aspects of the site configuration may vary depending on the cookiecutter-django version used on your site.

 Django Settings
 ===============

-You need to modify your default Django settings file.
-Usually this is found within your site under ``config/settings/base.py``.
+Next you need to modify your default Django settings file, usually located in ``config/settings/base.py``.
 For sites created with an older cookiecutter-django version the file name may also be ``common.py``.
-Naturally, you should make sure no settings in other configuration files onflict with ones set here.
+Naturally, you should make sure no settings in other configuration files conflict with ones set here.

 For values retrieved from environment variables, make sure to configure your env accordingly.
+For development and testing, using ``READ_DOT_ENV_FILE`` is recommended.

 Site Package and Paths
 ----------------------

-Modify the definitions at the beginning of ``base.py`` as follows (substitute {SITE_NAME} with the name of your site package).
+Modify the definitions at the beginning of ``base.py`` as follows.
+Substitute {SITE_NAME} with the name of your site package.

 .. code-block:: python